remisoulignac/scm_optim_problems/README.md

 Moreover, the score of SCXScream is calculated as if each scenario had the same probability of occurence.
 Here, with the present solution, we try to find the best solution for a combinaison of random scenarios based on their probability of occurence.

-These limitations put aside, it's was a good interesting optimization problem.
-However, because SCREAM Simulator is a black box, MILP does not seem to be the best way to find the solution.
-A better solution could be a Monte Carlo approach which would directly target the REST API (https://scxscream.herokuapp.com/tests/) with various backup parameters and test scenarios.
+These limitations put aside, it's was a interesting optimization problem.
+However, because SCREAM Simulator is a black box, MILP does not seem to be the best way to find the best solution.
+A better approach could be using Monte Carlo for generating various backup parameters and test scenarios and using the REST API (https://scxscream.herokuapp.com/tests/) to get the calculated profit and Item Fill Rate.

 # Usage
 import and run the notebook into a https://colab.research.google.com/.
 The calculus may take several hours, depending on the number of scenarios.

 # Problem analysis
-The hard problem could be splitted in two questions :
+The hard problem could be splitted into two questions :
 1) how do we estimate the risk probability for the various disruptions.
 2) how do  we modelize the supply chain